 Let's take a look at what your test results mean:

 CASE 1: The starter motor cranked the engine.
 This is the correct and expected test result.

-You can conclude that the starter motor itself is OK.
-The next step is to see if the starter motor gets the 12 Volt Start signal on the 'S' terminal wire.
+With this test result you can conclude that the starter motor itself is OK.
+The next step is to see if the starter motor is getting the 12 Volt Start signal on the 'S' terminal wire.
 Go to: TEST 2: Verifying The 12 Volt Start Signal.